 GT-I9300 (International Original Stock ROM) or just request one on our comment form below.

-Update: You may find stock ROMs for U.S. and Canada Galaxy S3 from here.
+Update: You may find stock ROMs for U.S. Galaxy S3 here.
 The old download host has been shutdown for good.

 SGH-1747 (U.S AT&T)

 SGH-T999 (U.S T-Mobile)

 January 2013 4.1.1 Jelly Bean Update: SGH-T999_TMB_T999UVDLJC_T999TMBDLJC

 SCH-I535 (U.S Verizon) (You also need to re-lock the bootloader if you want to completely restore back to stock).